 Welcome to my Sony a6400 (ILCE-6400) resource page.
-Here you can find links to accessories, lenses, the latest firmware updates, manuals, FAQs, specs and features of this great little APS-C mirrorless E-mount camera.
+Here you can find links to tutorials, accessories, lenses, the latest firmware updates, manuals, FAQs, specs and features of this great little APS-C mirrorless E-mount camera.

 Sony a6400 key Specs

 - Sensor Type: APS-C type (23.5 x 15.6 mm), Exmor® CMOS sensor

 - Video: 4k recording at 30fps / 100mbps

 - LCD: 180° tiltable 2.95″ LCD touchscreen

 - Autofocus: Real-time Tracking, Real-time Eye AF, and Animal Eye AF

 The Sony a6400 is packed full of features to help make capturing those special moments as easy as possible, let’s take a closer look at the main features.